Alec-Stashevsky/blocklength/cran-comments.md

 No ERRORs or WARNINGs

-One NOTE:
-  1. This is a new submission

 ### R-hub

 No ERRORs or WARNINGs.

-Two NOTEs:
+One NOTEs:

-  1. This is a new submission
-  2. Package unavailable to check Rd xrefs: 'np'
+  1. Package unavailable to check Rd xrefs: 'np'
      - There is a reference to package {np} in the .Rd file for pwsd, but there are no other dependencies on this package.